-When we work with software development teams we cannot deny that we care about how to be more productive every day.
+When we work with a software development team we cannot deny that we care about how to be more productive every day.
 Here are some pointers that will help you with that.

-Achieving the maximum productivity of development teams is one of the main goals in any software project, given the benefits it brings to not only the team members but also to the development company itself, project managers, and clients.
+Achieving the maximum productivity of a software development team is one of the main goals in any software project, given the benefits it brings to not only the team members but also to the development company itself, project managers, and clients.

 Nevertheless, for this to happen, it is important to establish a framework that follows certain guidelines.